 Kishore Biyani, the group chief executive of Future Group, says he will focus on profitable growth, free cashflows and EBITDA to debt not more than three times in his "second innings as entrepreneur", after he sold majority stake in Pantaloons format to cut debt.

 Biyani's flagship Pantaloon Retail was panned by analysts for negative cashflows and high interest outgo in the past.

+Future Lifestyle Fashion was created after demerging fashion business of Pantaloon Retail and fashion brands held by Future Ventures, the venture arm of the group.
+The company has 4 million sq ft of space and two dozen brands.
 "The fashion business has capacity of delivering EBITDA margin of 12 to 13 per cent and by merging fashion business of Pantaloon and Future Ventures, it can add 2 to 3 per cent additional EBITDA margins," he said.